Inner knee pain most often comes from the MCL, medial meniscus, pes anserine bursa, or the cartilage changes of osteoarthritis

 Straight Leg Raises

 Lie on your back with one knee bent and the other leg straight.
-Tighten the quad of the straight leg by pressing the back of the knee toward the floor.
+Tighten the quads of the straight leg by pressing the back of the knee toward the floor.
 Raise the straight leg to the height of the opposite knee, hold briefly, and lower slowly.
 Do three sets of 15 per side.
-This exercise loads the quad muscle without bending the knee joint, making it safe even during early recovery.
+This exercise loads the quadriceps without bending the knee, making it safe even during early recovery.

 Clamshells

 Lie on your side with hips and knees bent at about 45 degrees, feet stacked.
 Keeping your feet together, slowly rotate the top knee upward as far as comfortable, then lower with control.
 Do three sets of 15 per side.
 Clamshells strengthen the gluteus medius, the hip muscle that controls how the femur tracks over the knee during walking and running.
-Weak glutes are one of the leading drivers of medial knee overload.
+Weak glutes are a leading driver of medial knee overload.

 Hamstring Curls